gottfriedsz/falsehoods-quantum/README.md

 18. With entangled qubits you can send information faster than speed of light.

-19. The cat in Schrödinger's thought experiment really died.
+19. The cat in Schrödinger's thought experiment is really died.

     Thankfully no cat was harmed in this thought experiment of Erwin Schrödinger to illustrate some of the counterintuitive aspects of quantum mechanics. 😽